Surgut: History

 Since 1782, the county town of the Surgut district of the Tobolsk province had been formed.
 In 1785, the city's coat of arms was approved.
 At the end of the 18th century, in connection with the development of southern Siberian cities, it lost its administrative significance.
-Since 1868 - district, and since 1898 - the county town of Tobolsk province.
+Since 1868 – district, and since 1898 – the county town of Tobolsk province.
 The inhabitants of Surgut, like other Siberians, were on state security.
 Servants annually received money (5 rubles and 25 kopecks), bread (8 quarters for bachelors and 11 quarters for married couples) and salt (a pound and a quarter for bachelors and a pound and a half for married couples).
 The inhabitants were supplied with weapons and ammunition.
 At the end of the 19th century (according to the census of 1897), the population of Surgut was 1100 people.
 The main occupations of the inhabitants were fishing, gathering of wild plants, trade, cattle breeding, and firewood harvesting.
-In 1835 the Cossack school was founded, and in 1877 - the men's folk school.
+In 1835 the Cossack school was founded, and in 1877 – the men's folk school.
 The women's parochial school also began operation, along with a weather station in 1878, the library-reading room, the people's house, and since 1913, the telegraph.
 Since November 3, 1923, the city has been the administrative center of the Tobolsk district of the Ural region.
 Since April 5, 1926, due to the small population of 1300, Surgut was transformed into a district village.
-In 1928, on the basis of the fish section, the first industrial enterprise was created - the fish canning factory.
-In 1929 a collective farm was organized, in 1930 - a forest site, and in 1931 - a timber enterprise.
+In 1928, on the basis of the fish section, the first industrial enterprise was created – the fish canning factory.
+In 1929 a collective farm was organized, in 1930 – a forest site, and in 1931 – a timber enterprise.
 In the 1930s in Surgut, attempts were made to extract minerals.
-October 23, 1934 was the publication date of Surgut's first newspaper - the "Organizer" (today, the "Surgut Tribune").
+October 23, 1934 was the publication date of Surgut's first newspaper – the "Organizer" (today, the "Surgut Tribune").

 Rapid urbanization of Surgut took place in the 1960s, when it became a center of oil and gas production.
-On June 25, 1965 the work settlement of Surgut was granted town status.
+On June 25, 1965, the work settlement of Surgut was granted town status.
 The city's holiday is celebrated annually on June 12.

-The current mayor is Andrey Filatov (since 2021).
-Ex-mayor Alexander Sidorov oversaw the construction of the Surgut Bridge, the longest one-tower cable-stayed bridge in the world.
+The Surgut Bridge is the longest one-tower cable-stayed bridge in the world.

-Administrative and municipal status
+Administrative and municipal data

 Within the framework of administrative divisions, it serves as the administrative center of Surgutsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the city of okrug significance of Surgut—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of okrug significance of Surgut is incorporated as Surgut Urban Okrug.